Kevin Durant: 30,000 points and missing playoffs (2024–2025)

+Houston Rockets (2025–present)

+On July 6, 2025, Durant was traded to the Houston Rockets in a seven-team trade, the largest in NBA history.
+On October 19, Durant signed a two-year, $90 million contract extension with a player option for 2027–2028.

+Playing against his former team Oklahoma City Thunder, he made his regular season debut with the Rockets on October 21, scoring 23 points in a 125–124 double overtime loss to the defending champions.
+Notably, with 2.2 seconds left in the first overtime, he grabbed a rebound and called for a timeout with time running out, resulting in boos from the crowd at the Paycom Center in Oklahoma City.
+He later fouled out with 2.3 seconds left in the second overtime, at which point Shai Gilgeous-Alexander made a pair of game-winning free throws to win the game.

 National team career

 In February 2007, Durant received an invitation to the United States national team training camp.
 Despite a strong performance, he was cut from the team when its roster was trimmed to its twelve-player limit.
 Coach Mike Krzyzewski cited the experience of the remaining players as the deciding factor in making the cut.
 Durant was finally selected to the national team at the 2010 FIBA World Championship and became their leader as other All-Stars were unavailable, a role he downplayed.
 At the tournament, he led Team USA to its first FIBA World Championship since 1994, earning tournament MVP honors in the process.
-His final averages for the competition were 22.8 points, 6.1 rebounds, 1.8 assists, and 1.4 steals per game in nine games.
+Durant's final averages for the competition were 22.8 points, 6.1 rebounds, 1.8 assists, and 1.4 steals per game in nine games.
 In December, Durant was named 2010 USA Basketball Male Athlete of the Year for the first time in his career.

 At the 2012 Olympics, Durant set the record for total points scored in an Olympic basketball tournament.
 With averages of 19.5 points, 5.8 rebounds, 2.6 assists, and 1.6 steals per game, he helped the national team go undefeated en route to a gold medal.
-In the tournament's final game, he led all scorers with 30 points.
+In the tournament's final game, Durant led all scorers with 30 points.
 Less than a month before the start of the 2014 FIBA Basketball World Cup, Durant announced that he would be dropping out of the competition, citing mental and physical exhaustion as reasons for his departure.
 He rejoined Team USA on the 2016 Olympic team, where he led them to a gold medal.
-His final averages for the competition were 19.4 points, 5.0 rebounds and 3.5 assists per game in 8 games.
+Durant's final averages for the competition were 19.4 points, 5.0 rebounds and 3.5 assists per game in eight games.
 In recognition of his performances, Durant was named the 2016 co-USA Basketball Male Athlete of the Year, along with Carmelo Anthony, for the second time in his career.